Midland Flyers: 2013 offseason

-Midland Flyers announced that head coach Ed Garinger has resigned his current position with the Midland Flyers and has joined the Alliston Hornets as head coach. .Midland Flyers have hired Luke Dubbin as head coach along with Kyle Horzempa as assistant coach.
-Gerry Asselin will return as well as general manager and team president.
+Midland Flyers announced that head coach Ed Garinger had resigned his current position with the Midland Flyers and had joined the Alliston Hornets as head coach.
+Midland Flyers hired Luke Dubbin as head coach along with Kyle Horzempa as assistant coach.
+Gerry Asselin returned as general manager and team president.

 2014 offseason

-Midland Flyers announced that head coach Luke Dubbin was stepping down and have hired Dave Steele as their new head coach.
-Dave was an assistant coach with the Waterloo Siskins of the Greater Ontario Junior (B) Hockey League the previous season.
-Waterloo had won their Midwestern Conference Championship (first in 20 years).
-Gerry Asselin is remaining as general manager and president.
+Midland Flyers announced that head coach Luke Dubbin was stepping down and that they had hired Dave Steele as their new head coach.
+Steele was an assistant coach with the Waterloo Siskins of the Greater Ontario Junior (B) Hockey League the previous season.
+Waterloo had won their Midwestern Conference Championship (their first in 20 years).
+Gerry Asselin remained as general manager and president.